DLR-RM/stable-baselines3/docs/guide/rl_tips.rst

 TL;DR
 -----

-1. Read about RL and Stable Baselines3
+1. Read about RL and Stable-Baselines3 (SB3)
 2. Do quantitative experiments and hyperparameter tuning if needed
 3. Evaluate the performance using a separate test environment (remember to check wrappers!)
 4. For better performance, increase the training budget

 Like any other subject, if you want to work with RL, you should first read about it (we have a dedicated `resource page <rl.html>`_ to get you started) to understand what you are using.
-We also recommend you read Stable Baselines3 (SB3) documentation and do the `tutorial <https://github.com/araffin/rl-tutorial-jnrr19>`_.
+We also recommend that you read the Stable Baselines3 (SB3) documentation and do the `tutorial <https://github.com/araffin/rl-tutorial-jnrr19>`_.
-It covers basic usage and guide you towards more advanced concepts of the library (e.g. callbacks and wrappers).
+It covers basic usage and guides you towards more advanced concepts of the library (e.g. callbacks and wrappers).

 Reinforcement Learning differs from other machine learning methods in several ways.
-The data used to train the agent is collected through interactions with the environment by the agent itself (compared to supervised learning where you have a fixed dataset for instance).
+The data used to train the agent is collected through interactions with the environment by the agent itself (as opposed to, for example, supervised learning where you have a fixed dataset).
-This dependence can lead to vicious circle: if the agent collects poor quality data (e.g., trajectories with no rewards), then it will not improve and continue to amass bad trajectories.
+This dependency can lead to a vicious circle: if the agent collects poor quality data (e.g. trajectories with no rewards), it will not improve and will continue to collect bad trajectories.

 This factor, among others, explains that results in RL may vary from one run to another (i.e., when only the seed of the pseudo-random generator changes).
-For this reason, you should always do several runs to have quantitative results.
+For this reason, you should always do several runs to obtain quantitative results.

-Good results in RL are generally dependent on finding appropriate hyperparameters.
-Recent algorithms (PPO, SAC, TD3, DroQ) normally require little hyperparameter tuning, however, *don't expect the default ones to work* on any environment.
+Good results in RL generally depend on finding appropriate hyperparameters.
+Recent algorithms (PPO, SAC, TD3, DroQ) normally require little hyperparameter tuning, however, *don't expect the default ones to work* in every environment.

 Therefore, we *highly recommend you* to take a look at the `RL zoo <https://github.com/DLR-RM/rl-baselines3-zoo>`_ (or the original papers) for tuned hyperparameters.
-A best practice when you apply RL to a new problem is to do automatic hyperparameter optimization.
+A best practice when you apply RL to a new problem is to do automatic `hyperparameter optimization <https://araffin.github.io/post/hyperparam-tuning/>`_.
 Again, this is included in the `RL zoo <https://github.com/DLR-RM/rl-baselines3-zoo>`_.

 When applying RL to a custom problem, you should always normalize the input to the agent (e.g. using ``VecNormalize`` for PPO/A2C) and look at common preprocessing done on other environments (e.g. for `Atari <https://danieltakeshi.github.io/2016/11/25/frame-skipping-and-preprocessing-for-deep-q-networks-on-atari-2600-games/>`_, frame-stack, ...).